QWeDev/odin-recipes/README.md

 # odin-recipes
-Basic recipe website for Udacity's Frontend Web Development Fundamentals nanodegree.
+Basic recipe website for The Odin Project.